 #5.
 Sphynx: $900-$9,800

 How can anyone forget noticing this hairless wonder with large eyes and ears?
 The Sphynx’s hairlessness results from a genetic mutation, which affects nothing else but the need to be kept warmer than its furry counterparts.
-Personality-wise, it is goofy and playful.
+This means they love dressing up in sweaters, shirts, and other fashionable feline fares.
+Personality-wise, it is goofy, playful,l and loves to cuddle with its owners.

 #4.
 Khao Manee: $7,000-$11,000